 - Mrs. Piggle-Wiggle by Betty MacDonald.
 We’d read these books before, but she loved the audio versions and listened to them all right before she got hooked on . . .

-Any other questions or suggestions?
+Any other questions or suggestions for audio books for preschoolers?
 I’m happy to try to answer and I’d be thrilled for any more audio titles your children have loved.

 And if you’re looking for audiobook recommendations for older kids and adults, here are my 25 favorites.